rioter00/MAGD487/PortfolioCreationAssignment.md

   > - [ ] All linked media and pages should run and open.
 Dead links may result in lower evaluation.

 ***
+6. Clean up, edit, change, adjust contect, layout, aesthetics.
+> - Ask your classmates to look at it.
+Make more adjustments.
-6. Prepare a presentation of your portfolio.
+> - Prepare a presentation of your portfolio.

-## Implementing social media, analytics, linking
+> - Implement social media, analytics, SEO
-To be updated.

 * * *